aiml-au/objectcount/README.md

 ## How to Report a Bug

-If you encounter any bugs or issues with the Object Count web application, please first search the existing issues to see if the problem has already been reported.
-If not, follow the steps below to submit a new bug report:
+If you encounter any bugs or issues with the Object Count web application, please first search the [existing issues](https://github.com/aiml-au/objectcount/issues) to see if the problem has already been reported.
+If not, [click here](https://github.com/aiml-au/objectcount/issues/new?assignees=&labels=&projects=&template=bug_report.md&title=) or follow the steps below to submit a new bug report:

 1. Navigate to the **Issues** tab.
 2. Click on the **New Issue** button.